Amazing Health Benefits of Green Tea (Camellia Sinensis).

 Camellia Sinensis leaves extracts have been used in China, Japan, and India for the treatment of diseases for thousands of years.

-You can find a big list of the effects of green tea on human health on the internet, but all of them may not reliable.
+You can find a big list of the effects of green tea on human health on the internet, but all of them may not be reliable.
 Edumediawellness will provide you the evidence-based information that will help lead a healthy lifestyle.

 It is undeniable that green tea is one of the healthiest drinks available on the planet.
 It has gained popularity because of its antioxidant property.